07724393057 jsf22300@gmail.com

 We support young people (under 25 years) to access monitors, alarms and other equipment which would not normally be available on the NHS.

-We cannot recommend any particular equipment; details of the different types available can be found on Epilepsy.org
+We cannot recommend any particular equipment; details of the different types available can be found on Epilepsy.org or epilepsyalarms uk.

 We are happy to discuss individual requirements and consider providing at least partial funding towards eqiupment which is most suitable for the young person’s needs.
 Examples of items we will consider;